Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Theoretical Proofs

 $\mathcal L_1$ \eqref{eq:L1} updates $\alpha$ based on the relative gradients of Q-value and the BC loss.
 Under the initialization assumption $\nabla_\theta \mathbb E[Q] > \nabla_\theta L_{BC}$, so $\mathcal L_1$ updates $\alpha$ to favor Q‐improvement.

 In our algorithm, the two regularizers $\mathcal L_2$ and $\mathcal L_3$ play complementary roles in guaranteeing safe single‐step improvements.
 Specifically, $\mathcal L_2$ in \eqref{eq:L2} penalizes the squared change in the Q‐function, $\Delta Q^2$, to prevent overly large and unreliable Q‐updates.
+Due to the bootstrapping error inherent in RL, the single-step Q-value changes can be noisy, and therefore we apply an exponential moving average (EMA) for stabilization.
 In order to preserve the one‐step performance lower bound \eqref{eq:per-lower-bound}, $\mathcal L_3$ in \eqref{eq:L3} must impose a matching penalty on the bias term identified in that bound.
 By choosing $\mathcal L_3$ so that its curvature mirrors that of $\mathcal L_2$, we ensure the single‐step performance guarantee remains non‐negative. \begin{proof} We perform a second‐order Taylor expansion of \(\sqrt{c_{\infty}^{2}+\Delta L_{\infty}^{BC}}\) around \(\Delta L_{\infty}^{BC}=0\), assuming \(\Delta L_{\infty}^{BC}/c_{\infty}^{2}\ll1\), discarding higher-order and constant terms.
 Substituting into the square and retaining only terms up to \(O(\Delta L_{\infty}^{BC})\) yields:

 In practice, we scale \(\mathcal L_3\) by the value of \(\mathcal L_2\) to match its regularization strength and simply set $w$ to 1:

 By setting an appropriate $w$, the algorithm can guarantee that:

 The proof of Theorem \ref{thm:single-step-alg1} is finished. \end{proof}